TsukuBlog A Local Perspective on Life in Tsukuba, Ibaraki, Japan.

 An all-natural skin lotion made by Junko Takasaki from yuzu (citron) seeds and shochu

 One thing that never fails to surprise foreigners who wander through Tsukuba`s traditional hamlets in December is the abundance and variety of CITRUS FRUITS which can be found weighing down the trees in the gardens of nearly every private home.
-Most people imagine these fruit to be the products only of of more southern climes, and in fact, Tsukuba ( Mt Tsukuba to be exact) IS the Northern limit for commercial citrus cultivation.
-Besides the usual tangerine-sized mikan are the miniscule FUKURE MIKAN, which besides being wonderful to look at glowing on their trees, are used as one of the components of SHICHIMI, Japan`s distinctive seven-spice seasoning.
+Most people imagine these fruit to be the products of more southern climes, and in fact, Tsukuba ( Mt Tsukuba to be exact) IS the northern limit for commercial citrus cultivation.
+Besides the usual tangerine-sized mikan, there are also the miniscule FUKURE MIKAN, which along with being wonderful to look at glowing on their trees, are used as one of the components of SHICHIMI, Japan`s distinctive seven-spice seasoning.

 Citrus fruit (perhaps natsu mikan) along the road in Tsukuba in December